00017298/WAD_CW_00017298/README.md

 Entity Framework Migrations: To handle database schema changes and updates.

 Version Control:
-Git: To manage the project�s version history and collaboration.
+Git: To manage the project's version history and collaboration.
 GitHub: For hosting the repository, including code, diagrams, and documentation.